His Majesty's Military Staff

 His Majesty's Military Staff (H.M.
 Konungens stab) is the military staff of the Swedish monarch and functions as a unit of the Royal Court.
 It is led by the chief of staff and supports the King and the Royal Family at official ceremonies, military exercises and representations.
 The chief of staff also participates in state visits.
 The staff belongs to the Swedish Armed Forces and is subordinate to the King directly.
 The chief of staff shall also assist the King with an on duty aide-de-camp.
 The King and the Crown Princess have twelve aides-de-camp each and they serve a month a year as on duty aides-de-camp.
 Their guard list is determined by the chief of staff.
 Prince Carl Philip has two aides-de-camp.
 These support the Prince during the year at the times when he has official missions and requests an aide-de-camp.
-Since 1 October 2018, Lieutenant General Jan Salestrand serves as chief of staff.
+Since 2023, Major General Peder Ohlsson serves as chief of staff.

 Uniform

 The chief of staff wears a large aiguillette m/1816 and guard stick m/1793.
 The stick is provided with a twist of black silk with two black tassels.
-An officer in the staff carries the king's name cipher of gold-colored metal.
+An officer in the staff carries the king's royal cypher of gold-colored metal.

 Chiefs of Staff

-The head of the staff in called either First Aide-de-Camp and Chief of the King's Staff (Förste adjutant och chef för H.M.
+The head of the staff is called either First Aide-de-Camp and Chief of the King's Staff (Förste adjutant och chef för H.M.
 Konungens stab) or Chief Principal Aide-de-Camp to the King (Chef för H.M.
 Konungens stab).